DavidVujic/python-polylith-docs/docs/deployment.md

 ### Packaging a Library

-__NOTE:__ only supported for Poetry.

-_Hatch support for packaging libraries is currently being developed._

-The plugin has support for building libraries to be published at PyPI, even if it isn't the main use case.
+The _Python tools for the Polylith Architecture_ has support for building libraries to be published at PyPI, even if it isn't the main use case.

-But why?
-By default, the code in one library will share the same top namespace with other libraries that are built from the same Polylith Monorepo.
+Important note: by default, the code in one library will share the same top namespace with other libraries that are built from the same Polylith Monorepo.
 To solve this, there's a feature available that will organize code according to a custom top namespace and re-write the imports.

+#### Poetry
 You can choose a custom namespace to be used in the build process, by using the `--with-top-namespace` flag.
 This is available for __Python 3.9__ and above.